isomerpages/moe-acjc/_parents/Sexuality Education.md

 2. The goals of Sexuality Education are to:

-1\.
-To help students make wise, responsible and informed decisions through the provision of accurate, current and age-appropriate knowledge on human sexuality and the consequences of sexual activity;
+&nbsp; i.
+To help students make wise, responsible and &nbsp; informed decisions through the provision of accurate, current and age-appropriate knowledge on human sexuality and the consequences of sexual activity.